corpusculejs/corpuscule/packages/context/README.md

 # `@corpuscule/context`
-Lightweight set of decorators to create DOM-dependent context for web components.
+Lightweight set of decorators for creating DOM-dependent context for web components.

 Context is an approach to share some data for all components in a some DOM tree branch.
 It creates a local state that is accessible from any component on any nesting level without direct forwarding